Codimension two souls and cancellation phenomena: Factorization of self-equivalences of

 \section{Factorization of self-equivalences of $S^7\times\cpq$}

-This section describes a fairly canonical factorization of any homotopy self-equivalence of $S^7\times\cptwom$, with $m\geq 1$, into the composition of a diffeomorphism and two homotopy self-equivalences each arising from a map of one factor into the space of homotopy self-equivalences of the other factor.
+This section describes some fairly canonical factorizations for homotopy self-equivalences of $S^k\times\cpq$, where $k$ is odd and $q\geq 1$.
+The factors are given by a diffeomorphism and two homotopy self-equivalences, each arising from a map of one factor into the space of homotopy self-equivalences of the other factor; similar results for a product of two spheres $S^n\times S^k$ appear in \cite{Lev69}.
+Our factorization plays an important role in the proof of the Dichotomy Property.

-Recall that for an arbitrary compact Hausdorff space $T$, ${ \mathcal E}(T)$ denotes the group of all homotopy classes of homotopy self-equivalences of $T$, and $E_1(T)$ denote the path-component of the identity in the topological monoid of all self-maps of $T$ (with the compact-open topology).
-If $T$ is homeomorphic to a finite connected cell complex, then $E_1(T)$ has the homotopy type of a $CW$ complex by a result of Milnor~\cite{Mil59}.
+As in Section \ref{sec: sketch}, given a compact Hausdorff space $T$ we let ${\mathcal E}(T)$ denote the group of all homotopy classes of homotopy self-equivalences of $T$, and $E_1(T)$ will denote the path-component of the identity in the topological monoid of all self-maps of $T$ with the compact-open topology.
+If $T$ is homeomorphic to a finite connected cell complex, then $E_1(T)$ has the homotopy type of a $CW$-complex~\cite[Theorem 3]{Mil59}, and since $E_1(T)$ is arcwise connected, standard results on $H$-spaces (see \cite{Ja60}) imply that there is an inverse-up-to-homotopy map $\rho:E_1(T)\to E_1(T)$ such that the self-maps of $E_1(T)$ given by $f\to\rho(f)\tinycirc f$ and $f\to f\tinycirc \rho(f)$ are homotopic to the constant map $f\to {\bf id}(T)$.